Car Loans vs Salary Sacrificing: What's the Difference?

 It’s nearly impossible to definitively say whether car loans or novated leases are better than the other because there are so many factors at play.
 A novated lease being better for one person doesn’t mean it’ll be the better option for another, who might prefer a car loan.

 If you’re purely after a short-term money-saving solution, then a novated lease could be the better option if your employer allows one.
-This is due to the strong tax incentives a novated lease can offer, especially if your car’s running costs like maintenance and insurance are bundled into the package.
-Novated leases can also suit people with secure employment who like to upgrade their cars more than the average person, and high-income earners in particular stand to benefit from the reduced taxable income.
+This is due to the strong tax incentives a novated lease can offer, especially if your car’s running costs, like maintenance and insurance, are bundled into the package.

 But there are just as many situations where a car loan could be the preferred option instead.
 For one, not all places of employment allow salary sacrifices, so they aren’t available to as many people as a standard loan.
 What’s more, regularly using a novated lease to get a car becomes less financially beneficial the longer you do it.